shields the sunny urban fence posts

 - Population

 - Not Threatened.
 This is one of the most common and widespread lichens in the world, found on every continent except Antarctica.
-In New Zealand, it is abundant on the bark of native and introduced trees, particularly in urban and rural areas.
+In New Zealand, it is abundant on the bark of native and introduced trees.

 - Conservation Status